MJCliffe/PASCal/README.md

 In PASCal, linear fits use White’s heteroscedascity consistent error estimates and non-linear fits use the residuals to calculate the error estimates.

 # Fitting
-PASCal as an automated fitting tool cannot guarantee always finding the best fit and it is worth considering whether another [software package](#other-useful-software)to carry out these kind of calculation if they wish to examine this data more finely.
+PASCal as an automated fitting tool cannot guarantee always finding the best fit and it is worth considering whether another [software package](#other-useful-software) to carry out these kind of calculation if they wish to examine this data more finely.
 There are some specific issues that users should consider, especially for high pressure data sets:

 - PASCal does not use cell-parameter or volume errors in fitting or strain calculation, which can skew results.
 The contribution of volume errors to final errors is discussed in Angel (Reviews in Mineralogy and Geochemistry, Vol. 41, High-Temperature and High Pressure Crystal Chemistry 2000).